Be attorneys and judges, not software technicians.

-Open the full record, search every page, and annotate any document — in seconds.
-Safe, secure AI that proposes — never decides — with every suggestion an auditable record you control.
+Open the full record, search every page, and annotate any document in seconds.
+AI suggests — people decide.
+Every suggestion stays in the record.

 Shown on a fully synthetic claims file — no real veteran data.